What Can I Expect At The Initial Consultation?

 Are There Rules That We Have To Follow During The Divorce?
 Overview of the Automatic Temporary Restraining Orders

-Once a divorce is filed and served, there are temporary restraining orders (rules prohibiting both of you from doing certain things) that go into effect automatically. when the divorce process begins.
-These “ATROS” are on the reverse side of the Summons form and cover protections regarding minor children, insurance, property and instruments that transfer property at death.
+Once a divorce is filed and served, there are temporary restraining orders (rules prohibiting both of you from doing certain things) that go into effect automatically at that time.
+These “ATROS” are on the reverse side of the Summons form and cover protections regarding minor children, insurance, property, and instruments that transfer property at death.
 For example, neither of you will be allowed to take your minor children out of state without the other spouse’s written permission or a court order.
 Nor will either of you, in most instances, be allowed to cancel or change the beneficiaries on your insurance policies or transfer property.
 And you will be required to notify your spouse before any out-of-the-ordinary spending.

 Legal Separation vs Divorce

 At the end of your divorce, you are legally single and able to remarry or conduct your life as you desire.
 A legal separation alternatively does not terminate your marriage status and so you remain legally married and not able to marry another person.
 The same exact set of issues must be addressed in legal separation as in a divorce, and so a legal separation is not an easier or different process in any way.
 Legal separation is most often appropriate where there is a religious reason to not divorce or if there is a chance that the parties will get back together but desire in the meantime to agree on how to separate their assets and debts.
 Both parties must also agree to pursue a legal separation.
 If the responding party wishes to pursue a divorce rather than a legal separation, the moving party does not have a choice.

 Are There Waiting Requirements for Divorce?
 How Long Does It Take For My Divorce To Be Finalized?